-Breathing exercises for anxiety can become your instant calmer during an anxiety attack.
-They will immediately reduce the level of stress and tension and stir you away from the obsessive pattern of thinking that happens during anxiety attacks.
+Breathing exercises for anxiety can become your instant calmers during yet another anxiety attack.
+They can immediately reduce the level of stress and tension and stir you away from the obsessive pattern of thinking that happens during anxiety attacks.

-Breathing techniques simply give you something else to do instead of being a passive victim of the attack and it can prevent palpitations and chest pain that happens during a panic attack.
+Breathing techniques simply give you something else to do instead of being a passive victim of the attack and it can prevent palpitations and chest pain that happen during a panic attack.

 Many times you can just stop breathing or restrict it for a while and not even be aware of it.
 That makes you even more anxious and helps the anxiety grow within you.
 Breathing exercises for anxiety will prevent that from happening.

 This is a very simple technique, easy to remember for the next time anxiety knocks on your door.
 It will relieve the tension in your neck and chest area also.

 Breathe in through your nose – in a moderate (not very deep) way – slowly.
 Pause and hold the air inside for just a second – then let it out slowly through your mouth.
 Make your exhale as long as possible – this is the key.

 Pay attention to every second of it – especially to that moment that exhaling has finished – that silent moment before the next inhale.